Mountain West Conference Football Championship Game: History

 Locations of Mountain West Conference members.

 From 1999 to 2012, the champion of the Mountain West was determined by regular season record.
 Beginning in 2013, following the expansion to twelve members and the division of the conference into Mountain and West Divisions, the conference championship game was held between the two division winners.
 The Mountain West is one of four conferences to have its championship game at a campus site, along with the American Athletic Conference, Conference USA, and the Sun Belt Conference.

 The most recent 2022 championship game was the last to feature division winners.
 On May 20, 2022, the MW announced that it would eliminate its football divisions effective with the 2023 season, instead sending the top two teams in the conference standings to the title game.
 Two days earlier, the NCAA Division I Council had approved a rule change that gave all FBS conferences full freedom to determine the participants in their football championship games.

 The inaugural MW Championship Game was played on December 7, 2013, at Fresno State's Bulldog Stadium and televised by CBS.

-If the MW champion is the highest ranked among group of 5 conference champions, the conference champion will play in the national championship playoff.

 Members

-Membership reflects changes that took effect with the 2013 season.